MichaelLesirge/simple-web-projects/README.md

-My friend wanted a virtual dice that were super cosmisable
+My friend wanted a virtual dice that were super customizable